How to Use IoT (Internet of Things) in Logistics Industry: Successful Use Cases

 5. Improving delivery

-In a nutshell, these are the benefits of using the Internet of Things in transportation:
+In a nutshell, these are the benefits of using the Internet of Things in transportation and logistics.

-Reliable vehicle tracking.
-The Internet of Things helps businesses track the location of each vehicle and compare the most cost-efficient route with the one a driver has taken.
-Being highly aware of the ins-and-outs of the delivery process helps company owners evaluate employee performance and incentivize best practices, proactively react to problems on the road, and manage them with the lowest number of losses. .
+Internet of Things helps businesses track the location of each vehicle, compare routes and find the most cost-efficient and sustainable delivery plans.
+Being highly aware of the ins and outs of the delivery process helps company owners evaluate employee performance and incentivize best practices, proactively react to problems on the road, and manage them effectively thus reducing losses and risks.

-Reducing shipping costs.
 Automated order processing and status updating help companies cut the number of employees in charge of shipping, reducing overall operating costs.
 Using connected bots for last-mile delivery helps cut costs exponentially, as well as increase customer satisfaction.
-Amazon has been benefitting from autonomous bots and drop-shipping lockers for over 5 years, improving the convenience of delivery and generating profit.
+Amazon has been benefitting from autonomous bots and drop-shipping lockers for

-Improved supply chain planning.
-The Internet of Things provides businesses with multi-faceted data — how much time it takes to sell a given amount of products in the inventory, what the ways to optimize deliveries are, which employees have better track records, which distribution centers have higher conversions.
-As a result, business managers can plan operations and predict the outcome of business decisions rather accurately.
+Internet of Things applications provide businesses with multi-faceted data — how much time it takes to sell a given amount of products in the inventory, how to optimize deliveries, what vendors have better track records, which distribution centers have higher conversions.
+As a result, managers can plan operations and predict the outcome of business decisions rather accurately.

-Preventing product theft and monitoring transportation conditions.
-The range of IoT and logistics anti-theft devices is enormous — connected hardware to detect intrusion, sensors for real-time asset tracking, alarm systems, smart fences, and others.
+Many IoT device development projects in logistics are focused on anti-theft goals — connected hardware to detect intrusion, sensors for real-time asset tracking, alarm systems, smart fences and tracking systems for facility management using IoT.
 A business manager will be able to find an IoT solution for logistics that provides an increased inventory and supply chain visibility, protects from scams, product theft, or tampering.

-The Internet of Things offers a ton of benefits for logistics companies.
+Internet of Things offers a ton of benefits for logistics companies.
 That’s why there are more than a few successful Internet of Things in logistics applications.
-The most widespread IoT use cases are the following:
+The most widespread IoT use cases in logistics are:

 1. Inventory tracking systems